Planned Giving to Tau Beta Pi

-To download a more complete, seven-page explanation of planned gifts, click here.
+Download the complete Gifts of Lasting Value brochure.
 Consult your financial advisor (such as a lawyer, accountant, or life insurance agent) for the method that can best fulfill your intentions.
 To learn more about other major funding opportunities, click here

 Several members of the Association have asked about the proper form of writing Tau Beta Pi into their wills.
 Tau Beta Pi is classified as an educational nonprofit corporation under Section 501(c)(3)(not private) of the U.S. Internal Revenue Code.